New JWST redshifts for the host galaxies of CDF-S XT1 and XT2: understanding their nature: Results and interpretations

-We next consider an association with off-axis GRBs \citep[e.g.,][]{Granot2002,Ryan2019,Perley2024}.
-The early rise phase of CDF-S XT1 lasts ${\sim}100$~s.
-It hence could be explained by a slightly off-axis afterglow \citep[e.g.,][note that this short duration and the high luminosity of XT1 immediately rule out comparisons to higher off-axis angles (hence longer rise) scenarios such as GRB170817A- and SN~2020bvc-like events]{Nynka2018,DAvanzo2018,Troja2020,Troja2022,Izzo2020}.
-In contrast, the normal decay of GRBs naturally explains XT1's decay rate. \citet{Sarin2021} suggested an association of an X-ray afterglow produced by a relativistic structured jet viewed off-axis with a viewing angle of $\theta_{\rm obs}{\approx}10$~deg and an ultra-relativistic jet core of $\theta_{\rm core}{\approx}4.4$~deg, explaining the early and later optical limits.
+Next, we consider an association with off-axis GRBs \citep[e.g.,][]{Granot2002,Ryan2019,Perley2025}.
+The early rise phase of CDF-S XT1 lasts ${\sim}100$~s, which a slightly off-axis afterglow could explain; note that the short duration and observed luminosity of XT1 immediately rule out comparisons to higher off-axis angles (hence longer rise) scenarios such as GRB~170817A- or SN~2020bvc-like events \citep[e.g.,][]{Nynka2018,DAvanzo2018,Troja2020,Troja2022,Izzo2020}.
+Notably, XT1's decay rate is comparable to the normal decay of GRBs. \citet{Sarin2021} suggested an association of an X-ray afterglow produced by a relativistic structured jet viewed off-axis with a viewing angle of $\theta_{\rm obs}{\approx}10$~deg and an ultra-relativistic jet core of $\theta_{\rm core}{\approx}4.4$~deg, explaining the early and later optical limits.
 On the other hand, \citet{Wichern2024}, using off-axis uniform and Gaussian-structured jet afterglow models from \citet{Ryan2019}, explored the link between FXTs and the afterglows of off-axis merger-induced GRBs.
 They found that in the particular case of CDF-S XT1, the early and high peak X-ray luminosity of CDF-S XT1 are consistent with a relatively on-axis viewing angle, while the deep optical upper limits imply a highly off-axis viewing angle, leading them to conclude that the overall properties of CDF-S XT1 are not self-consistent with any off-axis scenario for a normal merger-induced GRB.
 Unfortunately, our host galaxy SED-fitting constraints do not shed much additional light on the nature of XT1.
-Although the moderate SFR is consistent with long and short GRB hosts, its low stellar mass lies at the lower bounds ($\lesssim$10 and 5\% of LGRBs and SGRBs, respectively; having lower stellar masses; see Fig.~\ref{fig:host_comparison}).
+Although the moderate SFR is consistent with LGRB and SGRB hosts, its low stellar mass lies at the lower bounds ($\lesssim$10 and 5\% of LGRBs and SGRBs, respectively; having lower stellar masses; see Fig.~\ref{fig:host_comparison}).
 As the reader can appreciate, this scenario cannot be completely excluded.